 - Plastic litter can clog waterways causing pollution and making it costly to get rid of them.

-- Plastic generally have low melting points, meaning some plastic products are highly flammable.
+- Plastics generally have a low melting point, meaning some plastic products are highly flammable.

 - Plastic packaging that is contaminated with food and drink may not be able to be recycled.